 Yes, if you feel your speeding fine is unreasonable, you can write to the department that issued you the fine within 28 days of when the fine was issued to you.

 We hope you have enjoyed our article on the different types of speed cameras in the UK.
 There are various types of speed cameras that work in similar ways.
 The aim of a speed camera is to make sure all drivers on British roads adhere to the speed limits.
 As a driver, it is important to make sure you are aware of the speed limits on the roads and to look out for speed changes whilst you are driving.
-As a car buyer, it is also important to purchase a car that isn’t too fast if you believe you will find it difficult to keep to the speed limits.
+As a car buyer, it is also important to purchase a car that isn’t too fast if you believe you will find it difficult to keep to the speed limit.

 Discover how much your car is worth!
 Get the instant offer by entering just two details about your car.
 You will be instantly matched with the right car buyer ready to pay cash for your car.